What is this cute stuff?! FAQs below…

 What is a Felt Set for Kids?

-I make three distinct types of felt sets for kids 3-7+, all sized to use on my Travel Mats.
+I make three distinct types of felt sets for kids 3-7+, all sized to use on my felt Play Mats.

 - Quiet Sets are sets like my Dinosaur and Ocean sets.
 The pieces are all assembled (fins are attached to fish; lava is attached to volcanoes).
 Children can use them to create stories, set up scenes, accompany real or made up songs, etc. You can see a video of a Quiet Set in action right here.

 - Stories & Songs are similar to Quiet Sets in that all the pieces are attached.
-But these sets are based on traditional preschool stories and songs like Goldilocks or Five Little Monkeys.
+But these sets are based on traditional preschool stories and songs like Goldilocks or Old MacDonald.
 Of course, children can and will make up their own scenes, stories and songs with these guys as well!
 You can see a video of a Story Set right here.

-- You can find all of my sets in the Shop section
+- You can find all of my sets in the Kids Shop section

 What is a Felt Set for Story Time?

 I make all sorts of felt sets for story time!
 Many of the sets fit into several of the categories below, since they are so versatile.
 They all come with at least two printed rhymes or songs, as well as a list of book titles related to the theme, which can be used either at story time or simply to read with kids one-on-one.

 - Stories are based on traditional preschool stories like The Little Red Hen.
 Of course, you can make up your own imaginative variations with these guys as well!
 (For obvious reasons, I don’t sell sets based on copyrighted books.)

 - Counting Sets are a great way to introduce early math concepts to kids in a playful way.
 You can rhyme, chant and sing with these sets–most of them are designed to count either up to five or down from five.